darrenjw/scala-smfsb/README.md

 ### Scala library for stochastic kinetic modelling, biochemical network simulation, and parameter inference, associated with the 3rd edition of the textbook Stochastic Modelling for Systems Biology

-* The current *stable* version of this library is "0.6"
+* The current *stable* version of this library is "0.7"
-* The current unstable *snapshot* release of this library is "0.7-SNAPSHOT"
+* The current unstable *snapshot* release of this library is "0.8-SNAPSHOT"

 Binaries are published to Sonatype, cross-built for Scala 2.11.x and 2.12.x.

+**N.B.
+Version 0.7 includes SIR and SEIR epidemic models, for convenience, due to their topical interest.**

 ## Quickstart